andrewfraley/magic_mapper/README.md

 ## TODO Items

 -   Add an option to only execute a button config when the specified app is in focus
 -   Add option to execute a set of commands on Power On (not just on full boot)
 -   Add support for long vs short button presses (currently button presses longer than 1s are ignored)
+-   Add function to fire the the play/pause command